softwarefactory-project/www.softwarefactory-project.io/website/content/blog-quay.rst

   The applications can be used by for example `pruner` script, to set expiration time to the image.
-- tokens - a string that can communicate with Quay API that have already configured permissions.
+- tokens - a string that can communicate with Quay API that has already configured permissions.

 Now we enhance our playbook to setup some organizations and playbooks.